microsoft/Dynamics-365-Fraud-Protection-Samples/eCommerce platforms/Adobe Magento/README.md

 ## Local development setup
 Before running the solution, install these prerequisites:
 - A PHP editor, such as Visual Studio Code.
-- XAMPP 5.6.40 OR a web server which supports Magento ver 1.9.x
+- XAMPP 7.2.24 OR any compatible version supporting Magento ver 1.9.4.3.
   - Ensure the SOAP PHP extension is installed/enabled.
   - Ensure that /xampp/php/php.ini has properly set SSL bundle paths, if not already valid:
     - curl.cainfo="C:\xampp\perl\vendor\lib\Mozilla\CA\cacert.pem"